uchicago-cs/chiventure/docs/wdl.md

         value: `<VAL>` which is the value of the state of the conditional item in order for the action to be completed

-      set: changes an attribute of the object’s state upon action (if the door had “locked” as a state attribute, you would change this by writing “locked: no” here to negate that condition) (OPTIONAL)
+      set: changes an attribute of the item's state upon action (if the door had “locked” as a state attribute, you would change this by writing “locked: no” here to negate that condition) (OPTIONAL)

       - id: `<ITEM ID>`